Low-exposure, high-quality multimodal speckle X-ray imaging via an intrinsic gradient-flow approach: Introduction

-Since its introduction in 2020 by \citet{Pavlov_Paganin_Li_Berujon_Rougé-Labriet_Brun_2020}, several variants of the MIST algorithm have been proposed, aiming to improve the stability of the solutions and to increase the generality of the retrieval approach.
+Since its introduction in 2020 by \citet{Pavlov_Paganin_Li_Berujon_Rougé-Labriet_Brun_2020}, several variants of the MIST algorithm have been proposed \citep{Alloo_Paganin_Morgan_Kitchen_Stevenson_Mayo_Li_Kennedy_Maksimenko_Bowden2022,Pavlov_Paganin_Morgan_Li_Berujon_Quénot_Brun_2021,Alloo_Morgan_Paganin_Pavlov_2023} to improve the stability of the solutions and increase the generality of the retrieval approach.
 Each variant differs in its approach to solving the X-ray Fokker--Planck equation and requires at least two or more speckle image pairs.
-A speckle image pair consists of the images $I_R$ and $I_S$, and different pairs are obtained by transversely shifting the speckle-generating mask.
+A speckle image pair consists of the images $I_R$ and $I_S$; different pairs are obtained by shifting the speckle-generating mask and collecting $I_R$ and $I_S$ images at each mask position.
 The first variant of MIST \citep{Pavlov_Paganin_Li_Berujon_Rougé-Labriet_Brun_2020} assumes the sample is a) pure-phase and b) the dark-field is spatially slow-varying, to simplify solving the X-ray Fokker--Planck equation.
 Assumption a) was relaxed in \citet{Alloo_Paganin_Morgan_Kitchen_Stevenson_Mayo_Li_Kennedy_Maksimenko_Bowden2022}, as well as extending MIST to tomography.
 Assumption b) may lead to artefacts at sharp interfaces in the reconstructed dark-field images and was later relaxed in \citet{Alloo_Morgan_Paganin_Pavlov_2023}.
-The most recent, superior in terms of image quality, and most general MIST variant \citep{Alloo_Morgan_Paganin_Pavlov_2023} requires a minimum of four speckle image pairs, which is an increase from the original variant by a factor of two \citep{Pavlov_Paganin_Li_Berujon_Rougé-Labriet_Brun_2020}.
+The most recent, superior in terms of image quality, and most general MIST variant for isotropic dark-field \citep{Alloo_Morgan_Paganin_Pavlov_2023} requires a minimum of four speckle image pairs, which is an increase from the original variant by a factor of two \citep{Pavlov_Paganin_Li_Berujon_Rougé-Labriet_Brun_2020}.
 This may limit its applicability in scenarios where image acquisition time should be minimised, such as medical imaging.

-In this paper, we present a new MIST variant called Gradient-Flow MIST (GF-MIST).
+In this paper, we present a new MIST variant called gradient-flow MIST (GF-MIST).
 GF-MIST requires only two speckle image pairs, is robust to noise, and maintains the same generality as \citep{Alloo_Morgan_Paganin_Pavlov_2023}, making it applicable to a broad range of samples.
 We derive GF-MIST by solving the Fokker--Planck equation for SBXI, and then demonstrate the method's effectiveness on SBXI data of a sample of a knotted carbon fibre collected at the Australian synchrotron.